30 Days Wild – Day 29 – Fine Crop of Flowers on the Lottie

 Apologies for the title, couldn’t resist a bad pun!
 After the quiet winter and early spring months, all the insects are suddenly emerging in May.
 It feels like our garden is gearing itself up again ready for the 30 Days Wild in June.
 Everywhere I look there is something buzzing (everywhere except the bee hotel I’ve put up which is of course silent!)

 May wouldn’t be May with out the arrival of the May Bugs in the moth trap.
 These huge beetles can apparently be a pest for farmers, but I love seeing them.
 They are fascinating animals and I can still remember my amazement the first time I found one in the moth trap a few years ago.
-(Chris wasn’t so excited when I woke him up to show him my find!)

 One of the areas particularly buzzing at the moment is a patch of poached egg flowers that I’d sown last year.
 I’d forgotten about them, but they all popped back again this year and look fantastic.
 I’d grown them originally as I’d read they were good for hoverflies – not sure about that but the bees love them!